python/cpython/Doc/library/idle.rst

   * :kbd:`Return` while on any previous command retrieves that command

-Shell also has a special facility for squeezing output lines down to a 'Squeezed text' button.
+Shell has a special facility for squeezing output lines down to a 'Squeezed text' label.
 This is done automatically for output over N lines (N = 50 by default).
 N can be changed in the PyShell section of the General page of the Settings dialog.
-Fewer lines can be squeezed by right clicking on the output.
+Output with fewer lines can be squeezed by right clicking on the output.
 This can be useful for extra long lines.

-Squeezed output can be expanded in place by double-clicking the button.
-It can instead be sent to the clipboard or a separate view window by right-clicking the button.
+Squeezed output is expanded in place by double-clicking the label.
+It can also be sent to the clipboard or a separate view window by right-clicking the label.

 Text colors
 ^^^^^^^^^^^